 Shortnose sturgeon are fish that occur in rivers and estuaries along the East Coast of the U.S. and Canada (SSSRT 2010).
 They have a head covered in bony plates, as well as protective armor called scutes extending from the base of the skull to the caudal peduncle.
 Other distinctive features include a subterminal, protractile tube-like mouth, and chemosensory barbels for benthic foraging (SSSRT 2010).
 Sturgeon have been present in North America since the Upper Cretaceous period, more than 66 million years ago.
 The information below is a summary of available information on the species.
 More thorough discussions can be found in the cited references as well as the SSSRT's Biological Assessment (2010).
-Information on the populations that occur in the action area is provided in section 4.3.3, while details on activities that impact individual shortnose sturgeon in the action area can be found in the Environmental Baseline (section 5.0).
+Information on the population that occurs in the action area is provided in section 5.7 (Environmental Baseline).